gimelbrantlab/ASE/markdown/Allelic_counts.md

 ![scheme](https://github.com/gimelbrantlab/ASE/blob/master/markdown/pipeline_alignment.png)

-### Step 1: Download a test RNA-seq data or use your own data.
+### Step 1: Getting RNA-seq data (download a test RNA-seq data or use your own data)

+For the purposes of this workflow, we will demonstrate how to run analysis for one of two technical replicates.
+Feel free to write a script to run these step in parallel for all replicates / libraries that you have.

 We will be using RNA-seq data from [Gendrel et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27101886).
-They had two technical replicates for each of 2 NPC clones:
+They had two technical replicates for one of NPC clones (paired end data):

-`SRR1106781_1.fastq.gz` and `SRR1106781_2.fastq.gz` for clone 1 and `SRR1106786_1.fastq.gz` and `SRR1106786_2.fastq.gz` for clone 2.
+`SRR1106781_1.fastq.gz` and `SRR1106781_2.fastq.gz` for replicate 1 and `SRR1106786_1.fastq.gz` and `SRR1106786_2.fastq.gz` for replicate 2.

 Download the data: